os403/os403/habits.md

     1. Use explore and exploit trade off
     2. -OR- Split testing to figure out the circle of competence and what works for you

-16. Goldilocks Rule: How to stay motivated in Life and work.
+16. `Goldilocks Rule`: How to stay motivated in Life and work.

 17. use Decision Journal